NxPKG/khulnasoft-docs/content/browser-rendering/get-started/screenshots.md

 ## 6. Test

-Run `npx wrangler dev --remote` to test your Worker locally before deploying to Cloudflare's global network.
+Run `npx wrangler dev --remote` to test your Worker locally before deploying to Khulnasoft's global network.

 To test taking your first screenshot, go to the following URL: